ArthurSudbrackIbarra/GitHub-Repo-Creator/README.md

 ### Repositories Commands

 Repositories commands have the 'repo' prefix.
 Example: grc **repo** list.
-These commands apply to the **repositories created with GRC**.
+These commands apply to the **LOCAL repositories created with GRC**.

 - [list](#repo-list)
 - [open](#repo-open)